Remod-org/HumanNPC/README.md

 * evade true/false_ => move if hit while being attacked_
 * evdist float_ => how far to move when hit (some randomization is built-in)_
 * allowsit_ => Find a chair nearby and sit on spawn_
+* band NUM_ => Set band number for external players_
 * follow_ => Follow the attacker as they are running out of range (default is true as with older versions)
 * sit_ => Make the NPC sit (toggles allowsit)_
 * stand_ => Make the NPC stand (toggles allowsit)_
 * needsAmmo true/false_ => needs to have ammo in inventory to shoot_
+* hostiletowardsarmed => If true, the NPC will look in the players belt and if it finds any tools, weapons, traps or anything considered "bad" (the list of items is based on categories, but this can be customised/expanded upon) it will attack the player when they cross its interaction radius.
+If the NPC is supposed to raise the alarm, they will.
+* hostiletowardsarmedhard => If true, when performing the strip-search, the whole inventory is checked.
+Next step, making this work AFTER the player has crossed the NPC's interaction radius.
+At the moment, you can approach a strip-searching NPC with no weapon, take it out, and they will do nothing.
+* raiseAlarm => If true, the npc will send a distress "signal" (along with a chat message), limited to the number of NPCs that answer it (default 0 = no limit).
+A visibility check in the sphere of radius based on one of the existing distance values is performed.
+All the NPCs that the alarm raiser can see will receive this call, but not all of them will answer it.
+Hostile NPCs will only answer alarm calls from their team members (ignoring teams that are friends with their team).
+Non-hostile NPCs will answer the calls all friends.
+I might also implement an extra flag like "white knight" that will make an NPC answer every distress call, what do you think?

 NPC WAYPOINTS:
-  You will need to make waypoints with the [Waypoints](https://umod.org/plugins/waypoints#documentation) plugin.
+  You will need to make waypoints with the [Waypoints](https://remod.org/waypoints) plugin.
 Create a set of waypoints with NAME and use /npc waypoints NAME when editing your NPC.

 NPC KIT: